Go-expanse

 Our main Expanse CLI client.
 It is the entry point into the Expanse network (main-, test- or private net), capable of running as a full node (default), archive node (retaining all historical state) or a light node (retrieving data live).
 It can be used by other processes as a gateway into the Expanse network via JSON RPC endpoints exposed on top of HTTP, WebSocket and/or IPC transports. gexp --help

-and the CLI Wiki page for command line options.
+and the for command line options.

 ).